wiselenium/wiselenium/README.md

 #### Create your Components
 A component is any type annotated with `@Component` and must have a no-arg constructor.
 Every other component, frame or WebElement inside the component will be initialized on a lazy mode.
-That way, you can easily create really nice structures!
+That way, you can easily create some really nice structures.
 You can have the corresponding WebElement injected by annotating a field of your component with @Root.

 1) Creating your component: